AashishRichhariya/openleaf/README.md

 - Type `/table` and select from the menu
 - Or type `/NxM` where N and M are any numbers (like `/3x4`, `/2x6`, etc.) to instantly create a table with that many rows and columns

+### Links

+Create links easily in multiple ways:

+- Type `[text](url)` using markdown syntax
+- Type any URL, such as `https://openleaf.xyz` or `www.openleaf.xyz`, to have it automatically detected as a link
+- Select text and paste a URL (Cmd+V or Ctrl+V) to turn the selected text into a link

 ### Checklists